 Climate risk assessment builds the foundation for successful CRM.
 By identifying risk, assessing the magnitude of impacts on people, assets and ecosystems CRM shows possible options for action and answers the question: How we would respond?

 The assessment guides how climate change and extreme weather events interact with socio-economic factors.
 The interaction of these factors determines the overall risk for the affected community.
 The assessment includes evaluating the magnitude of the expected impacts and identifying the costs and benefits of the most promising risk management options.
-CRM measures

 To identify the smartest mix of instruments, it is crucial to understand the organisational and economic ability of countries, communities and the private sector to adapt and respond to risk.
 These factors play an important role for identifying the right measures ensuring climate-resilient development pathways.
-Comprehensive climate risk management builds on the strong participation of stakeholders from different sectors and scales.
-It proposes a set of instruments that enables stakeholders to take timely action for enhancing preparedness to climate-related extreme events and for strengthening overall resilience, including slow-onset events:

 Based on the identified CRM measures and related costs, decision makers from the public and private sector are enabled to better prioritise, fund and implement options (How one respond?).
-Monitoring and evaluating the implemented measures leads to continuous learning for future actions.

 What are the main tools of CRM?